 -

-Do I need Wi-Fi for a robot vacuum?
+Do I need a Wi-Fi connection for the vacuum to work?

 Conclusion